It’s high time that we pushed buttons beyond our basic understanding of what they are, what they can do, and what they should look like.

 Then, when we open a page to edit with Elementor, and we go to the widget library in the left hand panel, we’ll find a series of dropdown lists of all of the Plus widgets that are available.
 Obviously, some are only available to Plus Premium users.
 But whether or not you want to get the pro version depends on what you need for each individual site.

-The Plus Addon widgets in Elementor Editor
+The Plus Addon Widgets In Elementor Editor

 Bringing It All Home